conneroisu/cpre281-finalproj/README.md

 - The fetched instruction (`i_Instruction`) is then passed to other components of the processor, such as the Control Unit and the Register File, for further processing and execution.
 - The control bits (`i_Ctr`) and function code (`i_Funcode`) are used by the Control Unit to generate appropriate control signals for the processor's datapath.

-Significance:
+##### Significance

 The Instruction Memory module is a crucial component of the MIPS processor as it holds the program instructions that the processor executes.
 It provides the instructions to the processor's datapath, enabling the processor to perform the desired operations and execute the program stored in the memory.

+##### Summary

-To summarize, the Instruction Memory module in the single-cycle MIPS processor acts as a read-only memory that stores the program instructions.
+Esssentially, the Instruction Memory module in the single-cycle MIPS processor acts as a read-only memory that stores the program instructions.
 It fetches instructions based on the provided memory address and outputs the complete instruction along with its control bits and function code for further processing by other components of the processor.